 - The Dresden Files:

-- Running water grounds magical energy; with faster the water, a given spell needs more energy to overcome it.
+- Running water grounds magical energy; the faster the water, the more energy a given spell needs to overcome it.
 This has both served Harry well (he destroyed a magical darkness by activating a sprinkler system) and bit him in the ass (such as when a villain had him strung up under running water so that he was completely helpless).

 - The silver swords carried by the Wardens also qualify, as their entire purpose is to undo magical enchantments and thus penetrate the magical defenses of warlocks.
 Has an added bonus in that enchantments store energy, so when a Warden's sword cuts through an enchantment, it will set the item ablaze; thus, the more powerful your defensive gear, the bigger the backlash of magical energy.
 We see it in action a couple times, once negating one of Harry's defensive shields, and another time destroying some magical armor.

 - The Swords of the Cross have this as one their abilities — they can shut down hostile magic and effectively level the playing field between a Knight and their opponent.
 This effect is so potent that it is able to shut down the raw psychic willpower of the Red King and his entire court.